zsviczian/obsidian-excalidraw-plugin/README.md

-# Excalidraw

-The Obsidian-Excalidraw plugin integrates [Excalidraw](https://excalidraw.com/), a feature rich sketching tool, into Obsidian.
-You can store and edit Excalidraw files in your vault, you can embed drawings into your documents, and you can link to documents and other drawings to/and from Excalidraw.
+cuments, and you can link to documents and other drawings to/and from Excalidraw.
 For a showcase of Excalidraw features, please read my blog post [here](https://www.zsolt.blog/2021/03/showcasing-excalidraw.html) and/or watch the videos below.

 ## Video Walkthrough
 <a href="https://youtu.be/P_Q6avJGoWI" target="_blank"><img src="https://github.com/zsviczian/obsidian-excalidraw-plugin/assets/14358394/da34bb33-7610-45e6-b36f-cb7a02a9141b" width="300"/></a>